Cannes: Film highlights societal sexism in Bangladesh | DW | 08.07.2021

 A new film screened at the 74th Cannes International Film Festival highlights widespread sexism and dangers for women in Bangladesh.

-On Thursday, the film made its global debut under the Un Certain Regard category at the festival.
+On Thursday, the film made its global debut in the Un Certain Regard category at the festival.

 The movie is directed by Abdullah Mohammad Saad and produced by Singaporean filmmaker Jeremy Chua.

-Bangladeshi actress Azmeri Haque Badhon, who plays Rehana, said it was a painful journey to become the character, and that Rehana has "become a part of her."
+Bangladeshi actor Azmeri Haque Badhon, who plays Rehana, said it was a painful journey to become the character, and that Rehana has "become a part of her."

 "The journey was painful and is still painful," Badhon told DW.
 "Maybe that is the reason why people at the premiere liked the film so much."